nfMalde/AspNetCore.MailKitMailer/README.md

 Version | Changes
 ------------ | ------------
-2.0.0 | Upgraded to .net8
+2.0.1 | Added "GetContentAsync" Method to render the HTML without sending the mail 2.0.0 | Upgraded to .net8
 1.2.2 | Updated Dependecies for .NET 6
 1.1.1 | Updated Changed Log for 1.1.x